-Beginner Spanish Listening Practice – Pronunciation rules Posted by Laura on Apr 24, 2018 in Basic, Learning, Pronunciation, Spanish Grammar, Spanish Vocabulary
+Beginner Spanish Listening Practice – Pronunciation rules Posted by Laura & Adam on Apr 24, 2018 in Learning, Spanish Grammar, Spanish Vocabulary

 In this Spanish lesson we will practice some Spanish pronunciation rules.
 As usual, first we will review some relevant grammar and vocabulary and then see if you can follow a short listening.

 This lesson is part of a Spanish course that practices the grammar and vocabulary first introduced in my beginner Spanish course posted here on the Transparent Language blog.
 Let’s test your listening comprehension and see if you can understand a short audio in Spanish.
 The transcript to the audio will be given at the end of the post but please try not to look at it until you have tried playing and understanding the audio a few times.

 Use the following link to watch the corresponding video lesson of the original course:

 Please familiarise yourself with the following words and phrases before listening to the audio below:

 Now play the audio to listen a conversation in a Spanish class between a teacher and student.
 Can you understand what they are saying?
 Play the audio a few times before you look at the transcript.
 Don’t worry if you don’t understand every single thing the two people are saying.
 Try to catch whichever words you can and then try to piece things together to work out what is being said.

 (Play the audio a few times before you scroll down and look at the transcript)

 Teacher: Vamos a practicar las vocales en español.
 A E I O U

 Teacher: Ahora repite: Valencia